Canon 30D vs Panasonic GX80

 Studio photographers will appreciate that the Canon 30D (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 30D and GX80 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 30D or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.